 The underwriting agreement provides that the underwriters must buy all of the shares if they buy any of them.
-However, the underwriters are not required to take or pay for the shares covered by the underwriters' over-allotment option described below.
+However, the underwriters are not required to take or pay for the shares covered by the underwriters' over-allotment option described below receipt and acceptance of our common stock by the underwriters, and the underwriters' right to reject orders in whole or in part.